Does Maine have state overtime laws that are different from federal law?

 - Automobile mechanics, automobile parts clerks and automobile salesmen

 - Public employees, except those employed by the executive or judicial branch of the State

 - Employees of restaurants and other eating establishments

-- Employees engaged in the canning, processing, preserving, freezing, drying, marketing, storing, packing for shipment or distribution of agricultural produce, meat and fish products, and perishable foods, except that individuals employed, directly or indirectly, for or at an egg processing facility that has over 300,000 laying birds must be paid overtime
+- Employees engaged in the canning, processing, preserving, freezing, drying, marketing, storing, packing for shipment or distribution of agricultural produce, meat and fish products, and perishable foods.
+There is an exception for individuals employed, directly or indirectly, for or at an egg processing facility that has over 300,000 laying birds must be paid overtime

 Does Maine have a minimum wage that is different from federal law?

-The current minimum wage in Maine is $7.50 per hour.
-Employers can use tips and gratuities to reduce the minimum wage required to $3.75.
-Salaried employees must be paid at least $455.00 per week.
+The current minimum wage in Maine is $11.00 per hour, as of January 1, 2019.
+Employers can use tips and gratuities to reduce the minimum wage required to $5.50.
+Starting in 2021, the minimum wage will increase based on the consumer price index.